-The campus of Cao Dai temple in Tay Ninh has area is 1 km2 and surrounded with a concrete fence.
+The campus of Cao Dai temple in Tay Ninh has area is 1 km2 and surrounded by a concrete fence.
 It has 1 main gate and 11 auxiliaries.

 The face side of the main gate is to the west of the temple.
 It is about 500m from the main gate to the temple.

 The topping of the main gate there are two dragon statues.
-Between them is the logo of Caodaism put on lotus, including Kinh Xuan Thu – confucianism’s symbol, Cay Phat Tran – Faoism’s symbol and Binh Bat Du – Buddhism’s symbol.
+Between them is the logo of Caodaism put on the lotus, including Kinh Xuan Thu – Confucianism’s symbol, Cay Phat Tran – Faoism’s symbol and Binh Bat Du – Buddhism’s symbol.